mboodagh/Multif-fidelity_rheology_modeling/README.md

 # Method
 ## Obtaining data
 We use numerical simulations to generate the high-fidelity dataset.
 The Immersed Boundary Method is used to solved the coupled fluid dynamics-solid mehanics equations.
 For single-fidelity NN and GP surrogates, we focus only on the high-fidelity data as the source for training and testing the surrogates.
-As shown in below figure for the single-fidelity NN, we have four inputs and the output, which is the viscosity.
+As shown in below figure for the single-fidelity NN, we have four inputs and one output, which is the viscosity.

 ![DNN](https://user-images.githubusercontent.com/60017299/198901572-f232c2e1-1d34-4b64-b1f3-e0ce09619e7b.jpg)